 Advice and information

-During your pregnancy, your doctors and midwives will give you information and advice about:
+During your pregnancy, your healthcare professionals will give you information and advice about:

 - looking after your baby following birth

 - care for you after your baby is born including contraception.